-When LEED v3 debuted, the Green Building Certification Institute (GBCI) invited the Legacy LEED APs to upgrade their accreditation by declaring a specialty and then completing a 30-hour credential maintenance program before fall 2011.
+When LEED v3 debuted, the Green Business Certification Inc. (GBCI) invited the Legacy LEED APs to upgrade their accreditation by declaring a specialty and then completing a 30-hour credential maintenance program before fall 2011.
 The other option was to simply re-take the LEED Exam.

 In November 2012, the GBCI offered another route for remaining Legacy LEED APs to earn a specialty, which was to complete a “Principles of LEED” program, which was comprised of six online modules and corresponding quizzes.
 In order to upgrade to the v3 credential, a Legacy LEED AP had to agree to the USGBC Disciplinary Policy, agree to complete continuing education requirements, and pay the biennial maintenance fee.

 At the end of the day, Legacy LEED APs could carry their credential to their grave, if they had wanted.
 The GBCI indicated that LEED APs who did not want to opt into the new requirements could stay a LEED AP and remain in the GBCI database.
 In addition, LEED APs could work on LEED v3 projects and earn a point in the Innovation in Design category for being a LEED AP.
 (In 2013, it was announced that LEED APs without Specialty would no longer earn the Innovation point.
 In fact, LEED APs with Specialty who want to earn the extra point now have to be working on a LEED project related to their specialty.)